 With the spread of remote work and contractual employees, business file sharing has never been more important.
 The right software solution needs to handle massive file sizes without a hitch, but it also needs to be optimized for secure file sharing.

 Fortunately, there are a number of great solutions on the market, so much so that the choices can seem overwhelming.
-Here are my picks for the best file sharing software in 2019.
+Here are my picks for the best file sharing software on the market today.
 Of all the options, SolarWinds® Serv-U® is my top selection for the best large file transfer service.
 Built with secure file sharing for business in mind, it has advanced features that consumer-oriented software just can’t match.

 How File Sharing Software Can Help Your Business